dannieb/django-classifier/README.txt

-This is a general purpose text classifier.
+This is a general purpose text classifier for django.

-The only implementation provided is a Naive Bayes Classifier (http://en.wikipedia.org/wiki/Naive_Bayes_classifier)
+Two implementations are provided:
+1.)
+FisherBayesClassifier and BayesianClassifier

 The classifier can classify any number of categories.

 INSTALLATION:
-Just run [setup.py install]
+[setup.py install]

 USAGE: